rdwinter2/lagom-scala_old.g8/src/main/g8/api-schema-role/README.md

   * strings are taken to be regular expressions that must full match
   * date formats such as @check(iso-8601)
   * datetime formats such as @check(iso-8601=seconds utc)
+  * the length function can be specified in bytes KMGTPE
 * UoM to denote the unit of measure
   * DD - decimal degree
   * ft - feet
   * ft MSL - feet mean sea level
 * @hidden for an attribute that is not normally returned during a query
+* @isUnique for a globally unique identifier
+* @isPartUnique for an identifier that is only unique within its hierarchy

 ```yaml
 name: String! @check("[A-Za-z0-9_, \-]{1,255}")